jessebraham/esp-si7021/README.md

 - [SparkFun Breakout Board](https://www.sparkfun.com/products/13763)

+### Features

+The following features have been implemented:

+- Measure Relative Humidity
+- Measure Temperature
+- Read and Write Registers
+- Read the Electronic Serial Number
+- Read the Firmware Revision
+- Perform a software reset of the sensor

 ### Requirements

 This component requires the [ESP-IDF](https://github.com/espressif/esp-idf/) IoT Development Environment, and has no other external dependencies.